 This is useful for teams who’d rather not rely on specialized sales intelligence tools like Zoominfo or Apollo for dedicated contact-level data.

-At the moment, Factors only provides account-level data.
-Since the majority of users rely on third-party service providers for contact information, this doesn't tend to be a blocker.
+At the moment, Factors integrates with Apollo to provide this contact-level information.
+Since the majority of users rely on third-party service providers for contact information, this does not tend to be a blocker.

 Leadfeeder provides several native two-way integrations with popular sales and marketing tools including:

 This helps users automatically upload account and contact information directly to their go-to-market tools and CRMs.

 Factors integrates deeply with ad platforms, CRMs, CDPs, and more.
 While Factors does not provide native integrations with the full range of solutions Leadfeeder supports, it does integrate with Zapier/Make.com to support data pushback via Webhooks.
 At the moment, users can download csv files from Factors and upload them back into their preferred CRM, MAP, etc.